brontosaurusrex/brontosaurusrex.github.io/postbang.md

     [SeatDefaults]

-Note: Lightdm does not source .profile, so make sure that user bin path is added in `.xsessionrc` instead
+- Lightdm does not source .profile, so make sure that user bin path is added in `.xsessionrc` instead

 ## more stuff